OPM/opm-common/jenkins/README.md

 This expects to run on a jenkins instance with opm-common as the 'origin' remote.

 It will build and test opm-common.
-It can be used both for post-merge builds of the master branch and for a github pull request builder job.
+It can be used both for post-merge builds of the master branch and for a github pull request builder job. hoi hoi